Goodbye, Mr. Chips (1939 film): Acknowledgements

 The AFI Catalog reports that Thalberg purchased Goodbye, Mr. Chips from galley proofs; he originally assigned Sidney Franklin to direct.
-After Franklin became an M-G-M producer, Sam Wood replaced him as director.
+After Franklin became an MGM producer, Sam Wood replaced him as director.

 Filming locations

 The exteriors of the buildings of the fictional Brookfield School were shot at Repton School, an independent school (at the time of filming, for boys only), in the village of Repton in Derbyshire; whilst the interiors, school courtyards and annexes, including the supposedly exterior shots of the Austrian Tyrol Mountains, were filmed at Denham Film Studios near the village of Denham in Buckinghamshire.
 Around 300 boys from Repton School—as well as members of the faculty—stayed on during the school holidays so they could appear in the film.

-Score

-The lyrics to the Brookfield School song were written by Eric Maschwitz.

-Richard Addinsell's score for the film was included on a CD of his work.
-The liner notes of the CD include the lyrics for the Brookfield School song, which is heard over the beginning cast credits as well as throughout the film itself.
-The lyrics in the body of the film are all but unintelligible, but per the notes, the lyrics are as follows:

-Let the years pass but our hearts will remember,

-Schooldays at Brookfield ended too soon.